NYSBL 96(1) and 96(2) and 200

 The term "Reimbursement Undertaking" is pivotal to this treatise and appears in the definitions section as:

-A separate irrevocable undertaking of the Reimbursing Bank, issued upon the authorisation or request of the Issuing Bank to the Claiming Bank named in the Reimbursement Authorisation, to honour that bank's Reimbursement Claim provided the terms and conditions of the Reimbursement Undertaking have been complied with.
+A separate irrevocable undertaking of the Reimbursing Bank, issued upon the authorisation or request of the Issuing Bank to the Claiming Bank named in the Reimbursement Authorisation, to honor that bank's Reimbursement Claim provided the terms and conditions of the Reimbursement Undertaking have been complied with.
 [Emphasis added.]

 A "Reimbursement Authorisation" is defined to mean an

 "instruction and/or authorisation, independent of the Credit, issued by an Issuing Bank to a Reimbursing Bank to reimburse a Claiming Bank, or, if so requested by the Issuing Bank, to accept and pay a time draft(s) drawn on the Reimbursing Bank."
 [Emphasis added.]

 Next, I determined that a Federal branch is authorized to enter into these types of transactions to the same extent as a national bank.
 Pursuant to 12 CFR § 28.13, "the operations of a foreign bank at a Federal branch or agency shall be conducted with the same rights and privileges and subject to the same duties, restrictions, penalties, liabilities, conditions, and limitations that would apply if the Federal branch or agency were a national bank operating at the same location."